Socialist International discusses Lebanon situation in extraordinary meeting in Beirut

 16 December 2006

-Following latest developments in Lebanon, an extraordinary meeting of the Socialist International to examine the grave situation in that country was held in Beirut last Saturday 16 December.
+Following latest developments in Lebanon, an extraordinary meeting of the Socialist International to examine the grave situation in that country was held in Beirut on 16 December 2006.
 The meeting was hosted by the Progressive Socialist Party, PSP, a member of the SI, and also included the participation of leaders and representatives of the different political forces which make up the 14 March Movement which played a major role in the “Cedars Revolution”, leading to the withdrawal of Syrian military forces from the country, the holding of free elections in June 2005 and the forming of the current government headed by Prime Minister Fouad Siniora.

 The meeting was inaugurated with a special opening session with the presence of many Lebanese delegates, representatives of member parties of the International and a large number of members of the press and mass media, began with a minute’s silence in memory of the political leaders, personalities and other Lebanese citizens who, in their efforts to take forward the agenda of advancing and consolidating democracy, freedom and national independence, lost their lives at the hands of criminals in recent times.
 At the opening, interventions were made the Secretary General of the International, Luis Ayala; the leader of the Kataeb Party, Amin Gemayel, father of the recently assassinated Minister of Industry, Pierre Gemayel; the leader of the Progressive Socialist Party and host of the event, Walid Jumblatt; the leader of the Future Movement, Saad Hariri, son of assassinated Prime Minister Rafik Hariri and the President of Socialist International, George Papandreou, who chaired the meeting.